SWIFTSIM/swiftgalaxy/docs/source/additional_coordinates/index.rst

     sg.gas.cartesian_coordinates.y
     sg.gas.cartesian_coordinates.z

-These are implemented with an array `view` and therefore occupy no additional memory.
+These are implemented such that a reference to the coordinates array is used and therefore occupy no additional memory.
 In addition to the individual coordinate components, for cartesian coordinates the :math:`(N, 3)` coordinate array is available as:

 .. code-block:: python